wgroeneveld/brainbaking/content/post/2013/11/builders-dsl.md

 ---
 title: Enhancing the builder pattern with closures
 date: '2013-11-14'
-bigimg: /img/Enhancing the builder pattern with closures.jpg
+bigimg: Enhancing the builder pattern with closures.jpg
 subtitle: the trainwreck/builder/chaining pattern can be dangerous and here's why
 aliases:
     - /enhancing-the-builder-pattern-with-closures/